Contributed By Dirican | Gözütok

 The expenses of the bankruptcy administration have priority over insolvency receivables.

-It is legally not possible for the bankruptcy administration to subordinate the order of priority.
+It is legally not possible for the bankruptcy administration to alter the order of priority.

 Provided that the bankruptcy administration accepts the creditors’ claims and includes them in the rank of creditors, unsecured trade creditors’ claims are met in accordance with the principles explained in 5.1 Differing Rights and Priorities.